-Efracea and Oracea are both different names for a medicine called doxycycline which is a type of oral antibiotic.
-Doxycycline belongs to the type of antibiotics called Tetracycline antibiotics which are broad-spectrum antibiotics, meaning they can be used to treat a wide variety of illnesses.
-Antibiotics work on bacterial infections by stopping the growth of bacteria or killing it by stopping it from making the proteins it needs to survive.
-Efracea and Oracea both contain 40mg of doxycycline and come in the form of a hard capsule.
+Efracea and Oracea are different names for a medicine called doxycycline, which is an oral antibiotic.
+Doxycycline belongs to the group of tetracycline antibiotics which are broad-spectrum antibiotics, meaning they can be used to treat a wide variety of illnesses.
+Antibiotics work on bacterial infections by stopping the growth of bacteria, or killing them by stopping them from making the proteins they need to survive.
+Efracea and Oracea both contain 40 mg of doxycycline and come in the form of a hard capsule.

-As with all medicines, you should follow the advice of your doctor or pharmacist when it comes to how to take them.
-Below is a general guide for Efracea/Oracea.
+As with all medicines, you should follow the advice of your doctor or pharmacist on how to take them.
+The following is a general guide for Efracea/Oracea:

 - Swallow the capsule whole, do not chew it;